Skip to Content

 Traditional Banking Services

 Even with its digital-first setup, Live Oak still covers many core checking functions businesses expect.
-The accounts support unlimited transactions, debit card access, ATM withdrawals through the Allpoint network, external transfers, mobile deposit, and bill pay.
+The accounts support unlimited number of transactions, debit card access, ATM withdrawals through the Allpoint* network, external transfers, mobile deposit, and bill pay.
 Routing and account details can still serve as the backbone for standard business payment activity and connected financial workflows.

 The trade-off is physical access.
 Live Oak says it operates without branches, so companies that rely on frequent in-person deposits or face-to-face service may find the experience less convenient than a branch-heavy bank.
 Businesses that mostly move money electronically are better aligned with this model than cash-intensive operations.